Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Familial hemophagocytic lymphohistiocytosis.
-Genetics Home Reference. http://ghr.nlm.nih.gov/condition/familial-hemophagocytic-lymphohistiocytosis.
-Accessed July 22, 2011.
+Genetics Home Reference.
+November 2014; http://ghr.nlm.nih.gov/condition/familial-hemophagocytic-lymphohistiocytosis.

 - Genetics Home Reference (GHR) contains information on Hemophagocytic lymphohistiocytosis.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The Histiocytosis Association of America has an information page on hemophagocytic syndromes.
 Click on Histiocytosis Association to view the information page.